JamiKettunen/chimera-libhybris/DEBUGGING.md

 ## Testing the GPU
 Once `lxc-android` service is running well `test_egl_configs` should start returning interesting results.
-For some devices at this point you may also try `test_hwcomposer` (as root) but it may not work.
+For some devices at this point you may already get a graphical session up but if not try `test_hwcomposer` (as root) but it may not work.
+Remember to first `dinitctl stop greetd` if it's not yet disabled.

+While likely irrelevant `export HYBRIS_LD_DEBUG=1` could help dig up not found libraries (which we hide by default) most of which are non-fatal in practice as these are printed even on at least some fully working devices; once located under `/android` define define space separated `HYBRIS_LD_LIBRARY_PATH` env var with directory paths containing the supposedly missing library `.so` to see if this helps.

-Also try `export LD_PRELOAD=libtls-padding.so`
+Also try `export LD_PRELOAD=libtls-padding.so` (Halium 10 specifically known possibly affected)

-You may also just try running a full Wayland compositor as documented in e.g. [Launching Wayfire](README.md#wayfire-wayland-compositor):
+You may also just try running a full Wayland compositor as documented in e.g. [Launching Wayfire](README.md#wayfire-wayland-compositor) with the help of the env vars etc here via `conspy` if it didn't launch by default.

 NOTE: Some Halium 10/11 ports may need `dinitctl restart android-hwcomposer` after running some graphical client like `test_hwcomposer` or `wayfire`.